jrmartino/pass-grant-loader/README.md

 are processed we know that each Grant object on the List is current, and so we update these grants in Pass.

 ### Users
+There is a deprecated User update as well, which can be invoked by setting the mode option (-m=user).
+We include the documentation here only for the sake of completeness.
+This mode is deprecated because we are using Shibboleth as the main provider for User information.
 The User update is less complicated, since there are no fields which refer to other PASS objects.
 The operation is otherwise similar to the process for Grants.
 As it turns out, this mode of service is probably unnecessary, as we will be using Shibboleth as our authoritative user provider.